 Of all the obstacles I have faced on various mud runs, it appears that Tough Mudder may have the most challenging ones.
-There are up to 25 of them on each event and this article will provide a full list!
+There are up to 25 of them.

 First, there are 5 different types of Tough Mudder: